-If you are charged with a DUI in Gwinnett County, GA you will want to get the best lawyer you can get.
-Richard S. Lawson has almost 20 years of experience in DUI law and is available to speak to you 24 hours a day, 7 days a week.
-Did you know that you only have 10 days after a Gwinnett County DUI arrest to file an appeal in order to stop your license from being suspended?
-As soon as you are charged with DUI, it is crucial that you speak with a Gwinnett County DUI Attorney about sending out a 10 day letter.
+If you are charged with a DUI in Gwinnett County, Georgia, you will want to get the best lawyer you can get.
+Richard Lawson has over 20 years' experience in DUI law and is available to speak to you 24 hours a day, seven days a week.
+Did you know that you only have ten days after a Gwinnett County DUI arrest to file an appeal in order to stop your license from being suspended?
+As soon as you are charged with DUI, it is crucial that you speak with a Gwinnett County DUI Attorney about sending out a ten-day letter.
 It is important to have a Gwinnett County DUI Lawyer on your side.

-If you are arrested for DUI in Gwinnett County you only have 10 days to file for an ALS Hearing.
+If you are arrested for DUI in Gwinnett County you only have ten days to file for an Administrative License Suspension (ALS) Hearing.
 You need to hire a Gwinnett County DUI Lawyer as soon as possible.
 There is a $150 filing fee charged by the State of Georgia to request the hearing.
 Your Gwinnett County DUI Attorney will file the letter to protect your right to drive.
 In cases where you have allegedly refused to submit to a breath, blood, or urine test, the potential license suspension is one year.
 In refusal cases the license suspension is a "hard suspension."
 That means the suspension is without a restricted license or limited permit.
-That is why the 10 day letter is so important.
+That is why the ten-day letter is so important.
 Failure to have your Gwinnett County DUI Attorney send this letter is the biggest mistake made by people arrested for DUI in Gwinnett County.

 Your Gwinnett DUI Arrest